MicrosoftDocs/architecture-center/docs/patterns/deployment-stamp.md

 Because stamps run independently from each other, data is implicitly *sharded*.
 Furthermore, a single stamp can make use of further sharding to internally allow for scalability and elasticity within the stamp.

-The Deployment Stamp best practice is used internally by many Azure services, including [App Service](https://docs.microsoft.com/archive/msdn-magazine/2017/february/azure-inside-the-azure-app-service-architecture), [Azure Stack](https://docs.microsoft.com/azure-stack/operator/azure-stack-capacity-planning-overview?view=azs-1910), and [Azure Storage](https://docs.microsoft.com/azure/storage/common/storage-redundancy-zrs).
+The deployment stamp pattern is used internally by many Azure services, including [App Service](https://docs.microsoft.com/archive/msdn-magazine/2017/february/azure-inside-the-azure-app-service-architecture), [Azure Stack](https://docs.microsoft.com/azure-stack/operator/azure-stack-capacity-planning-overview?view=azs-1910), and [Azure Storage](https://docs.microsoft.com/azure/storage/common/storage-redundancy-zrs).

 ### Deployment